-In November 2011, a new double-walled 12,000 gallon tank with an internal partition was installed to meet the state and federal regulations.
+In the November of 2011, Mount Sunapee replaced both of the underground, single-wall fuel storage tanks at the Service Shop.
+A new double-walled, 12,000 gallon tank with an internal partition was installed to meet the state and federal regulations.
 A Veeder-Root fuel monitoring and alarm system was installed to monitor both partitions of the tank.